MonolithProjects/home.base/README.md

 ## How it works

 The IaC is located in the `code` directory.
 Most likely you will not need to touch it.
-On the other and, the directory `env` contains the various environments where you want to deploy this system.
+The directory `env` contains the variables for environments where you want to deploy this system.
 The content looks like this:

 ```sh
 ├── example               <<< # the name of the environment